microsoft/vcpkg/docs/users/mingw.md

 - [Open issues](https://github.com/microsoft/vcpkg/issues?q=is%3Aissue+is%3Aopen+mingw)
 - [Open pull requests](https://github.com/microsoft/vcpkg/pulls?q=is%3Apr+is%3Aopen+mingw)

-## Using MinGW natively on Windows
+## Using Mingw-w64 natively on Windows

-With [MSYS2](https://www.msys2.org/), it is possible to easily create a full environment for building ports with MinGW on a Windows PC.
+With [MSYS2](https://www.msys2.org/), it is possible to easily create a full environment for building ports with Mingw-w64 on a Windows PC.

 Note that for building software for native windows environments, you must use a mingw subsystem of MSYS2, and install some packages